-Once a limited company has been incorporated in one of the UK’s three jurisdictions (England & Wales, Scotland, or Northern Ireland), the company will remain registered there until it is dissolved (closed).
-This means that you cannot change which jurisdiction your UK limited company is registered in.
+Once a limited company has been incorporated in one of the UK’s three jurisdictions (England & Wales, Scotland, or Northern Ireland), the company will remain registered there for as long as it exists.
+This means that you cannot change which country your UK limited company is registered in.
 However, there are ways that you can move the business to a different country, which we will discuss throughout this blog.

 The only way to officially move your company’s registration to another country is to dissolve it and incorporate a new company in the preferred jurisdiction.
 When your new company is set up, you can transfer your business assets from the existing company.